This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Tell your caregiver if you know or think you might be pregnant.

-- Dye may be used during your surgery to help caregivers see the gallbladder and bile duct better.
+- Dye may be used during your surgery to help healthcare providers see the gallbladder and bile duct better.
 People who are allergic to iodine or shellfish (lobster, crab, or shrimp) may also be allergic to this dye.
-Tell your caregiver if you are allergic to any of these.
+Tell your healthcare provider if you are allergic to any of these.

 The night before your surgery: